 The hot peppers will burn your fingers so use gloves when you’re cutting them up.
-It’s not the easiest thing to do when the gloves are too big.
-I have small hands so I managed with one glove.
 I keep a set just for use in the kitchen.
-Use the tip of the knife to scrape out the seeds and membrane.
+Use the tip of a knife to scrape out the seeds and membrane.
 Save some seeds if you like, they look nice in the jars and are a visual reminder that it’s hot stuff.
 And make sure you wash your hands really well after you’re finished cutting the peppers.
+You’ll only forget to do that once.
+Trust me.

 Make the pepper jelly in a large heavy pot because the mixture may bubble up and expand.